MadMouse/techtest-saltpay/docs/Roadmap.md

 5. WHEN Back arrow or back button is pressed THEN return to the originating screen.

-6. WHEN screen loads and metadata and favourite value exists THEN the favourtives star needs to be marked as a favourite.
+6. WHEN screen loads and metadata and favourite value exists THEN the favourites star needs to be marked as a favourite.

 7. GIVEN copyright data exists THEN show copyright at the bottom of the screen.

 ### MVP-Drop 2 (TBD)

-- GIVEN there are search results THEN words matching search critera to be highlighted.
+- GIVEN there are search results THEN words matching search criteria to be highlighted.
 - WHEN favourites icon is pressed THEN Store hashed feed id to Room data store.
 - Favourite from any screen.
 - Country selector